|Check Point Certified Security Master

 Your certification information could not be listed in your User Center account for one of the following reasons:

-We tried to activate your benefits but there was no User Center account with the email address we have on file for you.
+- We tried to activate your benefits but there was no User Center account with the email address we have on file for you.
 Please check to ensure that the e-mail account you provided Pearson VUE for registration matches the e-mail account you used to set up your User Center account.

-The benefits you received from a certain Check Point certification have expired.
+- The benefits you received from a certain Check Point certification have expired.

-We might not have received your results from Pearson VUE.
+- We might not have received your results from Pearson VUE.

 Yes as a certified professional you have access to SecureKnowledge, our online technical knowledge database with thousands of solutions, how-to articles and troubleshooting tips to help solve your most difficult issues.

 It is important that the email address used when registering for an exam is the same email address associated to your User Center profile.
 This ensures that all certifications are reflected within the User Center and the e-certificate can be downloaded via the account.
 Certifications may not be tied to an Alias email.
 The email address must be person-specific.

 Courses, certifications, and exams are all designed to build on the lessons learned and develop your skills and knowledge, so we recommend starting with CCSA and CCSE to get a core security foundation.
 From there you can choose the specialization or area of expertise that best matches your job role or career goals.